 LHP Bobby LaFromboise, RHP Logan Bawcom, C Jesus Sucre, 1B Ji-Man Choi and IF Carlos Triunfel were all optioned to Triple-A Tacoma.
 RHP Logan Kensing, RHP Matt Palmer, LHP Nick Hill, C Mike Dowd and infielders Ty Kelly and Nate Tenbrink were the six players sent to the Minor League camp.

-“They’re all tough,” McClendon said of the cuts.
+"“They’re all tough,” McClendon said of the cuts.
 “Any time you’ve got to tell a young man that his dream is not going to come to fruition at this particular time, that’s tough.
 They all work hard, they give us all they’ve got.
-I was very pleased.
+I was very pleased.“Like I told all of them, it wasn’t performance based.
+The numbers are such that we have to start moving guys out, but their performances will not be forgotten, and at some point, they’ll be back.”"

 Not performance based?
 Say what you will about Spring Training games not mattering, several of the players sent to Minor camp or optioned to Tacoma were not doing themselves any favors in Peoria.